Every Man For Himself

 the kids:

 Lead role.
-As usual, he's the leader of the gang, running their athletic club and shoe shine stand, and is the first to encounter the twins.
+As usual, he's the 'President, Secretary, Treasurer and Board of Directors for the corporation,' and is the first to encounter the twins.

 Supporting role.
 She's the 'cashear' at the athletic club.
 It's her flirting with Sissy that starts the ball rolling.